 As you can see, even though the wall framing is decoupled, the vibrating air cavity will still transmit some sound through the wall between the wall studs.
 Simple fiberglass insulation will absorb some of this (absorption).

-So now we have a de-coupled and insulated wall framing.
-These elements stops much vibration, but not all.
+We now have a de-coupled and insulated wall framing.
+These elements stop much vibration, but not all.
 What do we do now?

 A very important element.
-In this case we simply mean make the walls as heavy as you can.
+In this case, we simply mean to make the walls as heavy as you can.
 Common cost effective choices for heavy materials include Drywall, Plywood, OSB, and Cement Board.

 For sound to conduct through a wall, it has to actually move the wall ever so slightly .
 A heavy wall is harder to move than a lighter wall.
 Simple as that.
 Drywall is one of the lowest cost sources of mass available.
-Best to use two layers of 5/8″ drywall.
+It is best to use two layers of 5/8" drywall.
 It is very important to note that a heavy wall will still vibrate, just not as easily.

 Note that adding mass improved things.
 It’s harder for sound to move this heavier wall.
 You will still hear low frequencies (bass) quite easily.